Skip to content

 Behr Dolphin Fin vs Shark Fin

-Shark Fin is another Behr gray that is darker and cooler than Dolphin Fin.
+Shark Fin is another Behr gray that is darker and technically cooler than Dolphin Fin.

 Behr Dolphin Fin swatched beside similar gray colors, with a larger swatch comparing Dolphin Fin to Shark Fin